php-dev-br/laravel-doc-pt-br/collections.md

         ]
     */

 In this example, calling `flatten` without providing the depth would have also flattened the nested arrays, resulting in `['iPhone 6S', 'Apple', 'Galaxy S7', 'Samsung']`.
-Providing a depth allows you to specify the number of levels nested arrays will be flattened.
+Providing a depth allows you to restrict the levels of nested arrays that will be flattened.

 <a name="method-flip"></a>
 #### `flip()` {.collection-method}